 You can put your client certificates in

-When the Docker for Mac application starts up, it copies the
+When the Docker Desktop application starts, it copies the

 folder on your Mac to the

 /etc/docker/certs.d directory on Moby (the Docker

 xhyve virtual machine).